Capstone-Vehicle-to-Grid/V2G/README.txt

 In our project googleMaps has been added manually.
 The podfile may work on your system so I left it there.

 Use this link for reference: https://developers.google.com/maps/documentation/ios-sdk/config#install-the-xcframework

+Also, for logging into the application.

+Email: Testuser@email.com
+PW: password